arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 end
 ```

-Last but not least — it would be pity to forget to run specs along the whole application test suite on CI.
+Last but not least — it would be a pity to forget to run specs along the whole application test suite on CI.
 For this scenario we tend to put following code in app `spec/` directory:

 ```
 #!ruby